Aiko, Princess Toshi: Public life

 From the age of 16, Aiko began accompanying her parents at public appearances.
-She was ineligible to attend any of her father's ascension ceremonies in person as she was still a minor at the time.
+She was ineligible to attend any of her father's accession ceremonies in person as she was still a minor at the time.

 On 15 September 2021, Aiko and her parents left the Akasaka Palace and moved to the Tokyo Imperial Palace.

 On 5 December 2021, the Sunday after her 20th birthday, she participated in formal coming of age ceremonies wearing a tiara borrowed from her aunt, Sayako Kuroda and was awarded the Grand Cordon of the Order of the Precious Crown by her father, Emperor Naruhito.

 She attended the 2022 New Year celebration at the Imperial Palace as her first public event as a working member of the imperial family.
 Her first press conference took place on 17 March.
 Her next public outing was on 5 November, when she participated with her cousin Princess Kako of Akishino in a gagaku concert organized by the Imperial Household Agency.
-On 24 November, Princess Aiko visited an exhibition at the Tokyo National Museum, with her parents.
+On 24 November, she visited an exhibition at the Tokyo National Museum with her parents.

 Aiko visited Ise Jingu offering tamagushi to Amaterasu on 26 March and the mausoleum of Emperor Jimmu in Kashihara, Nara to inform his spirit of her graduation from university on 27 March.
 These were her first solo visits to the shrine and mausoleum.
 She began work at the Japanese Red Cross Society, of which her mother is honorary president, on 1 April 2024 after graduating from university.

 In October 2024 she made her first official solo Imperial visit, attending a sports competition in Saga prefecture.
 In November 2025, she arrived in Laos as part of her first official overseas visit, commemorating 70 years of diplomatic relations between Japan and Laos.